One-com/failboat/README.md

 ### Failboat.tag(err, tags...)

-Tags the err with the given tags.
+Add the given tags to the err.
 If the error has already been tagged the tags will be added to the list of tags.

 ```js